Exclusive: BP in lead to acquire BHP's U.S. onshore shale assets: sources

-(Reuters) - BP Plc (BP.L) is in the lead to acquire the U.S. onshore shale assets of BHP Billiton Ltd (BHP.AX) (BLT.L) after submitting an offer worth well in excess of $10 billion, people familiar with the matter said on Friday.
+(Reuters) - BP Plc (BP.L) is in the lead to acquire the U.S. onshore shale oil and gas assets of BHP Billiton Ltd (BHP.AX) (BLT.L) after submitting an offer worth well in excess of $10 billion, people familiar with the matter said on Friday.

+The move represents a big bet by BP on U.S. oil and gas production at a time when energy prices are rebounding.
+It would allow it to significantly rebalance its business with oil production, after focusing largely on natural gas assets.

 BP is the front-runner in the auction for the assets run by BHP, and could reach a deal in coming weeks, the sources added, cautioning that an agreement is not certain and it is possible that negotiations could end unsuccessfully.